Poetry is Liberation

 "I Don't Play Pro Basketball in New York, But My Name is Nick"

 Nick Courmon is an international poet, spoken word artist, recording artist, workshop facilitator, and motivational speaker from Greensboro, NC.
 Nick has been writing poetry since 2009 and performing since 2011.
 Nick graduated from the University of North Carolina at Pembroke in 2019 with a B.A. in Political Science with a Pre-Law concentration.
-Nick is currently enrolled at North Carolina Central University where he is studying to receive his M.A. in African American History.
+During his time at UNC-Pembroke, Nick became a proud member of Phi Beta Sigma Fraternity, Inc. Nick is currently enrolled at North Carolina Central University where he is studying to receive his M.A. in African American History.

-Nick has also used his art to collaborate with Beats by Dre, Gushers, USA Today, the Museum of Contemporary Art: North Miami, Where Is My Land, Missourians Against the Death Penalty, Democracy NC, NC Black Alliance, the Wounded Warrior Project, Palta, and the Athletic Department at the University of North Carolina at Pembroke.
+Nick has also used his art to collaborate with the National Association for the Advancement of Colored People (NAACP), Beats by Dre, Gushers, Microsoft, USA Today, The King Center, the Museum of Contemporary Art: North Miami, Where Is My Land, Missourians Against the Death Penalty, Democracy NC, NC Black Alliance, the Wounded Warrior Project, Palta, and the Athletic Department at the University of North Carolina at Pembroke.

 State Property (Poisoned Fruit)